 The Herfindahl Index covered in the prior post is an excellent way of measuring competition.
 Sadly it involves squaring market shares.
 This seems too much math so in the spirit of simple metrics I’m suggesting a new measure of competitiveness; the BPI or The Bendle Panda Index.
 It makes Net Promoter look complex and Gigerenzer could happily certify it as “fast and frugal”.

 Like the Herfindahl Index the Bendle Panda Index is merely suggestive but it is a useful, or at least fun, metric.

 What should Bell do?
 Go with kittens?
 Of course not, everyone knows that kittens can’t beat pandas in a cuteness contest.
-Baby hedgehogs are surprisingly appealing, but maybe they don’t have quite enough.
+Baby hedgehogs are surprisingly appealing, but maybe they don’t have quite enough to beat pandas.
 Otters holding hands is, of course, an excellent way to distract people from poor service quality.
 Finally, who doesn’t prefer diminutive elephants to an inexpensive cell phone bill.
-That said my advice as a marketing professor: has Bell considered baby koalas?
+That said, my advice as a marketing professor: has Bell considered baby koalas?
 Okay koalas aren’t obviously connected with Canada, or telecoms, but when your competitor has pulled out the panda card you can’t respond with logic.

 Read: Janice Wong and Neil Bendle, (2012), Wind Mobile: Competing in the Canadian Telecoms Industry , Ivey Business School, case 9B12A061.